open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 The volumes are generated based on the `addonTemplate.spec.registration` field.

-1. If there is a `KubeClient` type registration, the hub kubeconfig will be injected to the deployments defined in the addon template
+1. If there is a `KubeClient` type registration, the hub kubeconfig will be injected to the deployments and daemonsets defined in the addon template

 ```yaml
 ...